DiffyWebsite/diffy-cli/README.md

 ```

 PROJECT_ID is an ID of the project.
 You can get it from URL of your project.
-ENVIRONMENT is one of "production", "staging", "development", "prod", "stage", "dev"
+ENVIRONMENT is one of "production", "staging", "development" (short options: "prod", "stage", "dev")

 You can use `--wait` key to wait for the screenshot to be completed.